Houston Folk Art | Beer Can House & Art Car Museum

 Ever since the days when horses and buggies were replaced by the first automobiles, people have become enamored with the horsepower under the hoods of those vehicles.
 In America, the Model T cars became the first massed produced ones on the road which were created by the Ford Motor Company.
 Those old cars were not always reliable, and the streets were not as good as they became in later years.

-A funny story that relates to the wedding journey of my husband’s grandparents in 1918 can be read here.
+Click here to read a funny story that relates to the wedding journey of my husband’s grandparents in 1918.
 It has to do with the road conditions and reliability of their “Old Henry Ford.”

 - In 1875 the State of Wisconsin offered a $10,000 reward to the first manufacturer of a vehicle replacing horses and buggies.
 An average speed of more than 5 miles per hour would have to be maintained over a 200-mile course.